safe-global/safe-docs/reference/safe-core-sdk/auth-kit/SafeAuthPack.md

 **Params**

-- `reset` - If true, the user will be logged out from the provider and the widget will be destroyed so don't use this parameter if you want to logout and login again without refreshing the browser or reinitializing the `SafeAuthPack` instance.
+- `reset` - If true, the user will be logged out from the provider and the widget will be destroyed so don't use this parameter if you want to logout and login again without refreshing the browser or re-initializing the `SafeAuthPack` instance.

 ### getUserInfo()

 Using `getUserInfo()` you will receive the user information derived from the pack you are using.
 It varies depending on the provider.

 **Returns**
-The `UserInfo` object has properties that depend on the provider.
+The `UserInfo` object's properties vary depending on the provider.

 ### getProvider()

-Using `getProvider()` you will receive a regular web3 provider derived from the pack you are using and compatible with the EIP-1193 standard.
+By using `getProvider()`, you will receive a standard web3 provider compatible with the EIP-1193 standard.

 **Returns**
 A EIP-1193 compatible provider.

+**Caveats**

+- You can wrap the provider using your favorite library (ethers, web3 ...)

+### destroy()

+This method removes the iframe.
+It is useful when you need to re-instantiate the pack, for example when the you want to change the connected chain.

 ### subscribe(event, handler)

-Allow to subscribe to authentication state changes.
-The event depends on the pack you are using so read the chosen pack documentation.
+Allow to subscribe to authentication state changes

 **Params**

 - `event` - The event you want to subscribe to.
-The events are defined [in the documentation](https://web3auth.io/docs/sdk/pnp/web/no-modal/initialize#subscribing-the-lifecycle-events).
+Currently you can subscribe to `accountsChanged` or `chainChanged`.
 - `handler` - The handler function that will be called when the event is triggered.

 ### unsubscribe(event, handler)

 Allow to unsubscribe to authentication state changes

+**Caveats**
+The `accountsChanged` event is useful for detecting whether the user has previously signed in.
+This allows you to reauthenticate when the browser is refreshed by calling the `signIn` method, thereby preventing the user to click again in the signin button.

 **Params**